China took its spot on the medals board at the Sochi Olympics Thursday by winning two gold medals in speedskating.

 In skiing, American freestylers dominated the first-ever Olympic slopestyle competition, sweeping the top three spots.
 Joss Christensen won the gold medal, with Gus Kenworthy taking silver and Nicholas Goepper earning bronze.

-Poland's Justyna Kowalczyk won gold in the women's 10-kilometer cross country skiing race.
+Poland's Justyna Kowalczyk won gold in the women's 10-kilometer cross country skiing race, and sharp-shooting French biathlete Martin Fourcade won the 20-kilometer individual gold.

-Elsewhere, Germany continued its dominance on the luge track in the new team relay competition, which involves one women's, one men's and one doubles run in succession.
+In the final medals event of the day, Germany remained dominant on the luge track in the new team relay competition, which involves one women's, one men's and one doubles run in succession.

 Natalie Geisenberger, Felix Loch and the pairing of Tobias Wendl and Tobias Arlt finished first in the relay, giving the Germans gold medals in all four of the luge events so far in Sochi.

-On the ice, the top men's hockey teams -- Russia, the United States and Canada -- faced off for the first time Thursday.
-Russia beat Slovenia and the U.S. topped Slovakia.
+On the ice, the top men's hockey teams -- Russia, the United States and Canada -- played for the first time in these Games Thursday.
+Russia beat Slovenia, 5-2, and the U.S. routed Slovakia, 7-1.
 Canada is playing Norway.

 In other news, Russian figure skater Evgeny Plushenko pulled out of the men's individual figure skating competition Thursday.
-Plushenko, who has won four Olympic medals, including two golds, was seen clutching his back during warmups before announcing his withdrawal from the event.
+Plushenko, a two-time gold medalist, was seen clutching his back during warmups, before he announced his withdrawal from the event.

 Meanwhile, the head of the International Olympic Committee, Thomas Bach, said he is not worried about the unseasonably warm temperatures that have been melting snow and ice in and around Sochi.

-Temperatures in Sochi have been hitting 17 degrees Celsius for the past four days.
+Temperatures in Sochi have been hitting 17°C for the past four days.

 In an interview with the Associated Press, Bach recalled even warmer conditions at the 1988 Winter Games in Calgary.